 As part of the development process, users need to read API documentation, deploy a serverless cloud function, make sure things work, and then maintain the cloud function if things ever break.
 This can be a significant amount of work, and is a common scenario when data teams take a look at the Portable connector catalog for another approach.

-Airbyte is open source, so engineers can develop their own custom integrations.
+Airbyte is open source (similar to Singer and Meltano), so engineers can develop their own custom integrations using Python or another programming language.

 In these scenarios, developers still need to read the source documentation, learn the Airbyte protocol / CDK framework, and set up the integration.
 For custom connectors, the user that built the connectors has to maintain their own connector and troubleshoot issues as they arise.